-When performing an in-person visit, the following pointers should be kept in mind as you attempt to discharge your Guardian Ad Litem responsibilities.

-- 1. Conduct your visit during the day. - 2.
-Before going to the home, conduct an online search to determine its location.

-- 3. Do not bring your laptop or tablet with you into the home. - 4.
+- i.
+If you conduct an in-person visit, the following pointers should be kept in mind as you attempt to discharge your Guardian Ad Litem responsibilities. - 1.
+Conduct your visit during the day. - 2.
+Before going to the home, conduct an online search to determine its location. - 3.
+Do not bring your laptop or tablet with you into the home. - 4.
 Do not wear expensive jewelry, wedding ring, etc. - 5.
 Let your office know when and where you are making your visit. - 6.
 Be aware of your surroundings. - 7.
-Be aware of be dogs on the property.

-If your instincts tell you, it would be unsafe\inappropriate to enter the home, conduct the meeting on the porch\front steps.
+Be aware of be dogs on the property. - ii.
+If your instincts tell you, it would be unsafe or inappropriate to enter the home, conduct the meeting on the porch or front steps. - iii.

-- a.
 If you feel an area is particularly unsafe, it is acceptable not to stop and or to get out of your car.
-Your options in these circumstances include and are not limited to: - i.
-Return later and record the number of attempted to visits. - ii.
-Arrange to conduct a video interview. - iii.
-If in-person and video visits are unsuccessful, advise the court that you were unable to conduct the visit. - b.
-If situation appears unhealthy (i.e., trash, highly unclean) and\or the individual presents as disheveled, filthy, etc., consider calling Adult Protective Services (APS) at 1-855-444-3911.
+Your options in these circumstances include and are not limited to: - 1.
+Return later and record the number of attempted to visits. - 2.
+Arrange to conduct a video interview. - 3.
+If in-person and video visits are unsuccessful, advise the court that you were unable to conduct the visit. - iv.
+If situation appears unhealthy (i.e., trash, highly unclean) or the individual presents as disheveled, filthy, etc., consider calling Adult Protective Services (APS) at 1-855-444-3911.
 Also, remember to note these items in your report.

-C. Video Interviews.
+c.
+Video Interviews.

-- 1. Some petitioners and alleged incapacitated individuals may not immediately accept your statement that you are the Guardian Ad Litem from the court.
-If asked, be prepared, if necessary, to show the order of appointment as Guardian Ad Litem to identify yourself as the Guardian Ad Litem.
-If they decide not to disclose information until they are in court, provide them with the hearing information and conclude the interview. - 2.
-Avoid using your personal phone or email address. - 3.
-Be aware of the images in your background. - 4.
-Verify the audio and video connection is clear and without distortion. - 5.
-Identify the person(s), if any, in the room with the individual. - 6.
-Confirm the relationship of those in the room.

-- 7. Notice if the individual is being coached or prompted or distracted when responding to your questions. - 8.
-Advise to turn down or remove background noises or loud pet sounds. - Feel free to reschedule the interview to a more convenient time or place. - 10.
-As discussed above, whenever possible or necessary, exclude the others from the room; advise you need to talk alone with the individual. - 11.
+- i.
+Some petitioners and alleged incapacitated individuals may not immediately accept your statement that you are the Guardian Ad Litem from the court. - 1.
+If asked, be prepared, if necessary, to show the order of appointment as Guardian Ad Litem to identify yourself as the Guardian Ad Litem. - 2.
+If they decide not to disclose information until they are in court, provide them with the hearing information and conclude the interview. - ii.
+Avoid using your personal phone or email address. - iii.
+Be aware of the images in your background. - iv.
+Verify the audio and video connection is clear and without distortion. - v.
+Identify the person(s), if any, in the room with the individual. - vi.
+Confirm the relationship of those in the room. - vii.
+Notice if the individual is being coached or prompted or distracted when responding to your questions. - viii.
+Advise to turn down or remove background noises or loud pet sounds. - ix.
+Feel free to reschedule the interview to a more convenient time or place. - x.
+As discussed above, whenever possible or necessary, exclude the others from the room; advise you need to talk alone with the individual. - xi.
 Upon conclusion of talking with the individual(s), talk with those who were exclude from the room or those in the room who were necessary to conduct the interview.

-IX.
+VIII.
 VIDEO COURTROOOM HEARINGS:

-A. Tips To Share With Interested Parties Appearing For Video Hearings
+a.
+Tips To Share with Interested Parties Appearing for Video Hearings